ktaylor63/southeast/site/content/faq/red-wolf-recovery-program-review.md

 ## Why is the non-essential, experimental population in North Carolina important to red wolf recovery?

-The September 1987 release of red wolves into the Alligator River National Wildlife Refuge marked the first time in this Nation’s history that a federally-listed species was reintroduced to the historic range from which it had been extirpated.
+The September 1987 release of red wolves into the Alligator River National Wildlife Refuge marked the first time in this Nation’s history that a federally-listed species was reintroduced to the historical range from which it had been extirpated.
 Prior to this reintroduction, the remaining red wolf populations existed solely in captivity.
 Later, other wolf reintroductions, which were modeled on our program, such as that of the gray wolf into the Greater Yellowstone Ecosystem, have occurred as a means to recover wolf species in the wild.
 The Service has learned a great deal about the red wolf from the non-essential, experimental population, including, but not limited to, the species’ dispersal patterns and need for large home ranges.
 We also have acquired knowledge about the extent to which coyotes threaten red wolves through gene introgression and the importance of maintaining intact red wolf breeding pairs to counter hybridization and coyote expansion.
 The Service has gained an increased appreciation of the value and necessity of working in partnership with the State of North Carolina and in engaging private landowners in our reintroduction effort.

 The wild population in North Carolina is biologically important to the overall recovery of the red wolf and is integral to proposed path forward.
 Wild-born red wolves have the best chance of surviving and successfully establishing territories and reproducing.
 As such, the Service is proposing to manage a smaller wild population in North Carolina.
 Maintaining a smaller, more manageable wild population that is fully integrated with the captive population would:

 - Allow for animals removed from the wild to support the necessary expansion and improved genetic health of the captive population;
 - Retain some of the influences of natural selection on the gene pool;
-  - Service as a small stock source for new reintroduction efforts across the red wolf’s historic range; and
+- Service as a small stock source for new reintroduction efforts across the red wolf’s historical range; and
 - Provide a population of continued research on the species’ wild behavior.

 ## Has the Service identified possible sites for future non-essential, experimental projects?